EhsanAsaDev/wallet-microservice/Readme.md

 for debit transaction.
 Creates transaction.
 'globalId' must be unique.
-'currency','transactionTypeId' and 'walletId' must be present in the db.
+'currencyType','transactionTypeId' and 'walletId' must be present in the db.
-'currency' should be the same as in wallet.
+'currencyType' should be the same as in wallet.

 ## Technology used